What are relaxation techniques?

 - Chronic tension headaches

 - Hyperactivity in children, as in attention deficit hyperactivity disorder (ADHD)

 - Labor and child birth

 It is extremely important that usual medical care and advice be followed for these conditions as well.
 Relaxation techniques are meant to complement usual medical care.

 Is there anything I should watch out for?

 Relaxation techniques are considered very safe.
 There have been unusual cases where people become more, rather than less, anxious when using the techniques because of a heightened awareness of body sensations.
 Even more rare are reports of pain, heart palpitations, muscle twitching, and crying spells associated with the use of relaxation techniques.
 When this happens, it is often related to the process of relaxing and reflecting inward such that emotions become very poignant.

 Experts advise people with schizophrenia and other forms of psychosis (thought disorders that distort reality) to avoid relaxation techniques.

 Can I learn relaxation techniques by myself?

-If you want to generally reduce stress and enhance well being, you can teach yourself some relaxation techniques.
+If you want to generally reduce stress and enhance wellbeing, you can teach yourself some relaxation techniques.
 Look for videotapes and audiobooks on popular techniques, such as guided imagery and meditation, and check for community classes in your area.
-If you have a specific medical or psychological disorder or concern, however, it is best to see a health care professional, such as a clinical psychologist, social worker, or guided imagery therapist who teaches relaxation techniques as part of their therapeutic practice.
+However, if you have a specific medical or psychological disorder or concern, it is best to see a health care professional, such as a clinical psychologist, social worker, or guided imagery therapist who teaches relaxation techniques as part of their therapeutic practice.
 Your health care professional will help you decide what relaxation method is best for you.